Akshit8/my-docker/resource.md

 ## Cgroups
 As Namespace can restrict what a process inside container can **see** from host machine, Control groups restrict what a process can **use** from a host machine.
 It is created using a pseudo file system that emits configuration files defining availaible resource to that process.
+- How these files look?
+- How docker does it?
+- adding process limitation into your own container/